Child custody cases can be one of the most difficult types of cases in Family law. An experienced child custody lawyer must be an expert in:

-Depending on several factors (actually 13), parents may share custody, which is often called “joint” physical and/or legal custody.
+Depending on several factors, parents may share custody, which is often called “joint” physical and/or legal custody.
 Or, one of them may have “sole” physical and/or legal custody.

-- “Joint physical custody” means that the daily care and control and the residence of the child is structured between both of the parents equally.
-One note here is that often times people have have the belief that taxes or leaving the state with the child are controlled by this label, but that is not the case in Minnesota any longer.
+- “Joint Physical Custody” means that the daily care and control and the residence of the child is structured between both of the parents equally.
+One note here is that often times people have the belief that taxes or leaving the state with the child are controlled by this label, but that is not the case in Minnesota any longer.

 The label of physical custody is not as important as it once was, so don’t get too worried about the label of custody, what really matters is parenting time.

 “Parenting time” is what was once called “visitation” and refers to the time the non-custodial parent has the child.
 The custody label doesn’t really mean that much since the laws have changed in the last few years.
 Parenting time is usually set according to a written schedule and if the parents cannot agree the court must issue an order.
 Minnesota has a very important law regarding parenting time and that is a “presumption” that the non-custodial parent have at least 25% of the overnight time with the child.

 Parenting time is a key factor that controls Child Support in Minnesota and unfortunately, is often one of the reasons people fight so hard about every hour with their child.

 How long does it take to complete a custody case?